comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% docs column__mealbox_servings %}

-The total number of servings in the mealbox which is calculated by taking meals * portions.
+The total number of servings in the mealbox which is calculated by taking meals * portions * product quantity.
 The value is null for all product variations that are not represention a mealbox.

+{% enddocs %}

+{% docs column__mealbox_servings_subscription %}

+The total number of servings in the subscribed mealbox which is calculated by taking meals * portions * subscribed product quantity.
+The value is null for all product variations that are not represention a mealbox.

+{% enddocs %}

+{% docs column__dish_servings %}

+The number of servings on the dish, which is calculated by taking dish quantity * portions.
+The value is null for rows that is not a dish in the order (is_dish = true).

+{% enddocs %}

+{% docs column__dish_servings_subscription %}

+The number of servings in the preselected dish, which is calculated by taking subscribed quantity * portions.
+The value is null for rows that is not a preselected dish.

 {% enddocs %}